dxw/playbook/src/staff-handbook/data-protection-and-confidentiality.md

 If you have any questions about either our ISMS or the safety of our data, talk to the ISMS team.

-You can find our Information security policy in the [ISMS manual](https://docs.google.com/document/d/1pYX6-VOZtiPOmjiq_wJvRrkQdx0ue8YGshSQO32QAeE/edit?usp=sharing). (we have two version of this, this one that is suitable for sharing outside dxw as it has some contact details redacted)
+You can find our Information security policy in the [ISMS manual](https://docs.google.com/document/d/1pYX6-VOZtiPOmjiq_wJvRrkQdx0ue8YGshSQO32QAeE/edit?usp=sharing). (we have two versions of this, this one that is suitable for sharing outside dxw as it has some contact details redacted)

 ## Document labelling